 - d.
 An installation permit for accessory satellite dishes from the building inspector shall be obtained at a fee as stated in the City of Eau Claire Fees and Licenses Schedule. - 3.
 On a residential lot, a roof mounted satellite dish is allowed as an accessory use subject to the following standards: - a.
 Only one such dish is allowed per lot; - b.
 Such dish shall not exceed 3' in diameter and the height limit of the district in which it is located. - 4.
 In the event that usable satellite signals cannot be received by locating the dish in accordance with paragraphs 2. and 3. above, an administrative permit may be obtained for a fee as stated in the City of Eau Claire Fees and Licenses Schedule to locate the dish subject to the following standards: - a.
 A ground mounted satellite dish may be located in an interior side yard subject to the setback requirements for accessory buildings; - b.
 A ground mounted satellite dish may be an additional 10' in height above the accessory use standards in a rear yard; - c.
 A roof mounted satellite dish may be up to 7' in diameter; - d.
 The zoning administrator, in allowing these additional standards, shall determine that a usable satellite signal cannot be received from a satellite dish located in conformance with the accessory use standards.
 Usable satellite signals are satellite signals from all major communications satellites that, when viewed on a conventional television set, are at least equal in picture quality to those received from local commercial television stations or by way of cable television. - 5.
 In the event that usable satellite signals cannot be received by locating the satellite dish in compliance with paragraphs 2., 3. or 4., the plan commission may issue a conditional use permit to locate the dish in other locations on the lot.
 In reviewing such permit requests, the commission shall use the general provisions of section 18.35.040. - 6.
 All satellite dishes shall meet a minimum wind-load design of 30 lbs./square foot. - 7.
 No advertising message shall be allowed on any satellite dish or its framework. - 8.
 Portable or trailer-mounted satellite dishes shall only be allowed for on-site testing and demonstrations within a 48 hour time limit. - 9.
 Electrical installations with all satellite dishes shall be properly grounded and in accordance with the city electrical code and the cable used to conduct current or signals from the ground mounted station to the building shall be buried. - 10.
 Federal communication commission standards shall apply for interference with radio and television reception on adjacent properties. - 11.
-Abandoned, unmaintained or unsafe satellite dishes shall be moved from a property upon notice from the zoning administrator.
+Abandoned, unmaintained or unsafe satellite dishes shall be moved from a property upon notice from the zoning administrator. - J. Solar Arrays.
+That are accessory and incidental and designed primarily for serving on-site needs or a use that is related to the principal use of the property. - 1.
+A solar array shall follow building setback and height requirements for accessory structures within the zoning district it is proposed. - 2.
+Accessory solar arrays have no size limits except that in residential zones for buildings with 4 dwelling units or less, the maximum size is 1,000 square feet.
+Larger arrays in these districts may be allowed by conditional use permit. - 3.
+In all zoning districts accessory solar arrays exceeding height standards may be allowed by conditional use permit under provisions listed in Chapter 18.35.
 (Ord.
+7212 §7, 2016; Ord.
 6672 §1, 2006; Ord.
 6363 §38, 2002; Ord.
 5427 §§1, 3, 1994; Ord.
 5153 §1, 1991; Ord.
 5121 §2, 1991; Ord.
 5098, 1990; Ord 5037, 1990).